SolidHal/PrawnOS/README.md

 NOTE: _stretch doesn't work as the version of gcc-arm-none-eabi is too old_!

-NOTE: _buster requires backports to build packages for bullseye because of https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=965109_
+NOTE: _buster requires backports to build packages because of https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=965109_

-Debian Bullseye or Buster with the Buster Backports repo are the only build enviroments that are supported.
+Debian Bullseye or Buster with the Buster Backports repo are the only build environments that are supported.
 These packages are required:

 <!-- Please keep the packages sorted (and in sync with ./tests/build-image.sh): -->